 - Visit the fruit orchards.
 We went to Kauffman Orchards to pick cherries, raspberries, and blackberries.
 If it was earlier in the summer, strawberry-picking would’ve been a must too, of course.
 But as my mother pointed out: cherries grow on trees and are therefore kinder on

-hereveryone’s backs.
+hereveryone’s back.
 We spent the next several days literally eating cherries out of that bucket.
 I have a running theme here.

 - Eat ice cream at a dairy farm.
 We had brunch at Rachel’s (a must in Lancaster City), then headed for ice cream at Pine View Dairy.
 This was BK’s first time seeing cows and we could all see how much she loved animals already.
 We got there just when they were bottle feeding the calves and we even got to see the mama cows getting milked while we ate the ice cream made from their milk.
 Perks of living in PA farm country.
 Also, can you tell we like our ice cream?